th00ber/atom-json-color/README.md

 # atom-json-color
 Color a JSON in Atom Editor with a color per level
-(If you are using a light theme, you can go to the package setting and check "LightTheme" then restart Atom.)
+(If you are using a light theme, you can go to the package setting and check "LightTheme" then restart Atom or Ctrl-Alt-R to reload the window.)

 With the plugin :)